urgeny99/the-great-infinite/README.md

 So the whole idea of this project is to learn about HTML and Python codes while exploring the limits of computers trough mathematics

+## How to explore
+### 1. First check out the random color generator
+- - This generates a completely random color

+### 2. Next check out the image generator
+- - this uses the principle from before but it does it about a million times to create one random image (it could even be a selfie of you)

+### 3. Then check out the video feed
+- - it can make up to 60 of these images a second to create a 60 fps live feed of chaos (it could predict your home security footage in 25 years)

 ## Ideas plans for this project
 - Make a random number generator in html and python
 - Make three number generators from 0-255 since i can then use that to display a single color